rubrikinc/rubrik-sdk-for-go/CONTRIBUTING.md

 * `data_management.go` - Functions related to Data Protection tasks (ex.
 On-demand snapshots)
 * `examples_test.go` - Example code utilizing the SDK

-When adding a new function, it would ideally fit into one of these files.
-Each function should have the following:
+When adding a new function it ideally should be categorized to fit into one of the above files.
+Each function should meet the following requirements:

 * Each function must be idempotent.
 Before making any configuration changes (post, patch, delete) you should first check to see if that change is necessary.
-If it's not you must return a message formatted as `No change required. {message}:`  For example, the `AssignSLA` function first checks to see if the Rubrik object is already assigned to the provided SLA domain.
+If it's not you must return a message formatted as `No change required. {message}`.
+For example, the `AssignSLA()` function first checks to see if the Rubrik object is already assigned to the provided SLA domain.
+* A corresponding example created in `examples_test.go`.

+Once a new function has been added you will then submit a new Pull Request which will be reviewed before merging into the devel branch.
 * A corresponding example created in `examples_test.go`.

 Once a new function has been added you will then submit a new Pull Request which will be reviewed before merging into the `devel` branch.